 Of course, if you’re worried about germs and want to sanitize your device, some suggest mixing a touch of alcohol with water to clean your screen.
 The diluted mixture may still harm your phone, however.

-Never wipe or clean your smartphone screen with paper towels, facial tissues, or coarse cloths, as these have a high risk of terribly scratching the surface.
-Over time, these scratches build up and have the ability to render touchscreens non-responsive or altogether useless.
-Again, a microfiber cloth is the only type of wipe you need to continuously clean a smartphone’s screen the correct way.
+Never wipe or clean your smartphone screen with paper towels, facial tissues, or coarse cloths, as these have a high risk of scratching the surface.
+These scratches can build up over time and may render your touchscreen non-responsive or useless down the line.
+Again, a microfiber cloth is the only type of wipe you need to clean a smartphone’s screen the correct way.

 - Keep your records looking and sounding sweet: Here’s how to clean vinyl